 People looking for term lengths of more than a couple years should also consider banks like Capital One.
 Capital One has competitive rates and there is no minimum deposit for opening an account.
 That means you can start one even if you can’t afford the $500 minimum from BBVA.

 Another option with competitive rates is Synchrony Bank.
 Like Ally, Synchrony operates entirely online with no physical branch locations.
 However, it offers higher rates on long-term CDs.
-The longest term from Synchrony is five years, but it also comes with a higher account minimum at $2,000.
+The longest term from Synchrony is five years, but it also comes with a higher account minimum of $2,000.

 |CD Account||BBVA||Ally Bank||Capital One|